bigtreetech/docs/docs/Panda_Breath.md

 <img src=img/PandaBreath/U1install02.jpg width="500"/>

-1. Take the 2 pre-printed clamp blocks, insert M3×14 self-tapping screws into the left mounting bracket.
+1.Take the 2 pre-printed clamp blocks, insert M3×14 self-tapping screws into the left mounting bracket.

 *Do not fully tighten yet—leave them loose for adjustment.*

 <img src=img/PandaBreath/en/U1install03.jpg width="500"/>

-2. Slide the left and right mounting brackets onto both sides of the Panda Breath.
+2.Slide the left and right mounting brackets onto both sides of the Panda Breath.

 <img src=img/PandaBreath/U1install04.jpg width="500"/>

-3. Guide the Panda Breath cable toward the left side, thread it through the cable channel on the left mounting bracket, and pull it upward and out through the top exit.
+3.Guide the Panda Breath cable toward the left side, thread it through the cable channel on the left mounting bracket, and pull it upward and out through the top exit.

 <img src=img/PandaBreath/U1install05.jpg width="500"/>

-4. Place the Panda Breath at the very back of the Snapmaker U1 chamber, pressing it slightly against the transparent rear panel.
+4.Place the Panda Breath at the very back of the Snapmaker U1 chamber, pressing it slightly against the transparent rear panel.

 >Important: Ensure the bottom of the Panda Breath is suspended—do not let it press on the cable.

 <img src=img/PandaBreath/U1install06.jpg width="500"/>